 Wanting to spend as little time as possible in the bell I tried to get my breathing back under control and then hauled myself along the rope once more.
 Mike was waiting for a report and on hearing I didn't think it was too bad, we swapped over the mask and he disappeared into the sump.
 I don't know how long he was gone, but my perceived time I'm sure was longer than the actual time before he broke the surface once again.
 Mike too reported that it wasn't so bad and that the hood and mask combination worked well.
 It was decision time again.

-Having read about the Langstroth sumps, the idea of 'dead air' in air bells really worries me.
+Having read about the Langstroth sumps, the idea of 'bad air' in air bells really worries me.
 Both of us going back through the 4m sump and then waiting in the isolated bell while we tried the last sump therefore didn't appeal.
 I suggested to Mike that I'd like to try going back through, see how I felt and if all was good, proceed through to Rowten before returning.
+With him happy at this suggestion I once again calmed my breathing and pulled through to the second bell.
+Once again it took a little while to calm my breathing and while doing this I contemplated the next sump.
+Though the fact that it was twice the length should have been my main concern I was more preoccupied by the rope.
+Unlike the previous two, with thick, white 11mm, this was comparatively spindly, yellow 9mm.
+I gave it a good tug and reassured, dived.

 [in progress...]